tsega/meteor-bootstrap3-datetimepicker/README.md

     $('.datetimepicker').datetimepicker();
 }
 ```
-~~**Note** This pacakge has the [moment meteor package](https://atmosphere.meteor.com/package/moment) as its depedency now.
+~~**Note** This package has the [moment meteor package](https://atmosphere.meteor.com/package/moment) as its depedency now.
 This was included by [@apendua](https://github.com/apendua). **There is no need to install the moment package separately.**~~ Due to errors caused by the Meteor Moment package, I'm simply including Moment.js (with languages) to this package itself, temporarily.